-The Great Blue Heron is a large gray bird with long legs and a very long "s"-shaped neck.
+The Great Blue Heron, a large gray bird with long legs and a very long "s"-shaped neck, is another species of long neck birds in Michigan.
 Adults have very long and shaggy feathers on the neck and back, while younger herons do not.
 The wings are gray with bluish ends.
 Some herons have reddish or gray along the necks.
 Great Blue Herons live near ocean shores or inland ponds.
 They are the most widely spread and largest herons in North America.

 Yellow-rumped Warblers have a bit of yellow near the top of their very long tails.
 Yellow patches are also located on each side of the breast.
 The warbler's body is mostly gray with some black streaks throughout the back and wings.
 They have large heads and small sturdy bills.
 Warblers live in open forest areas and in residential areas, traveling in large flocks.